Traveling to Philadelphia is a breeze. Follow these local tips and customs for an effortless trip.

 Nursing mothers can take advantage of Mamva, Minute Suites or Companion Care Restrooms, available throughout the airport.

 Many services, including skycaps, sighted guides, electric carts and wheelchairs, are provided directly by the airlines.
 If you require assistance, please notify the appropriate airline.

 Visitors with hearing or speech impairments can call the Pennsylvania Relay Service at:

 Visitors with disabilities or medical needs can address any concerns they may have about the policies or procedures at security checkpoints by calling the TSA help line at 855-787-2227.

-Pick up a Philadelphia International Visitors Guide, available in English, Spanish, German, Portuguese, Italian, French, Japanese and Chinese at the Philadelphia International Airport, visitor centers and hotels, or find them online.
+Pick up a Philadelphia International Visitors Guide, available in English, French, Chinese, German, Italian, Japanese, Portuguese, and Spanish, at the city’s visitor centers.

 Philadelphia is one of the world’s most walkable cities with excellent public transportation systems.
 Learn more visitor basics.